-"We have experienced significant drought conditions," Nevada State Climatologist and University Associate Professor Douglas Boyle said.
-"During the last three years, we have received significantly less precipitation, breaking records for lack of precipitation in some places, during the winter periods and warmer-than-normal temperatures during the summer demand periods."
+"We have already experienced significant drought conditions," Nevada State Climatologist and University Associate Professor Douglas Boyle said.
+"During the last four water years we have received significantly less precipitation, breaking records for lack of precipitation in some places, during the winter periods and warmer than normal temperatures during the summer demand periods."

 Boyle conducts a number of research projects aimed at developing a better understanding of the frequency and magnitude of previous short- and long-term droughts.
 His office collects and interprets Nevada's climate data and shares the analysis with a number of state agencies and the public.
 He is not alone in conducting outreach and high-caliber research to better understand our environment.

-The University of Nevada, Reno has a host of experts who research the water, soils, rangelands, forest ecosystems and weather of Nevada, the West and around the world - as well as looking to the future of climate change by designing plants and trees to thrive in low-water environments.
-In addition, the University of Nevada Cooperative Extension is leading an initiative to provide drought information to Nevada residents, from farming to lawns to home water use.
+The University of Nevada, Reno has a host of experts who research the water, soils, rangelands, forest ecosystems and weather of Nevada, the West and around the world - as well as look to the future of climate change by designing plants and trees to thrive in low-water environments.
+In addition, the University of Nevada Cooperative Extension provides Nevada residents with drought-related information, from farming to lawns to home water use, through its "Living with Drought" program.

 A significant amount of research studies on tree rings, sediment and other natural evidence extends our estimates of the climatic conditions back much further in time than modern records, Boyle said.
 Based on these studies, it is clear that, for the most part, the last 200 or more years have been mostly wet periods compared with the last 15 to 20 years.
 More importantly, there have been numerous "long-term" droughts of 10 to 20 years during the last thousand years and two "megadroughts" of 240 years and 180 years within the last 1,200 years.

-Boyle, who runs the Nevada State Climate Office based in the University's College of Science as a public service department, noted the region has had to rely on longer-term storages of water to get through the higher-than-normal demand periods.
-Municipal water supplies are holding their own, with no forecast of shortages, but the agricultural community has experienced significant shortages in water allocation for both farming and ranching.
+Boyle, who runs the Nevada State Climate Office based in the University's College of Science as a public service department, noted the region has had to rely on longer-term storages of water to get through the higher than normal demand periods.
+Municipal water supplies are holding their own, with no forecast of shortages, but the agricultural community has experienced severe shortages in water allocation for both farming and ranching.

 In the University's College of Agriculture, Biotechnology and Natural Resources, Professor Tamzen Stringham studies rangeland water issues, the effects of prescribed fire on Great Basin rangelands and wildfire impacts on rangelands.

 "A severe drought, like what we're looking at this year, can harm plant communities and trigger shortened grazing seasons on public lands," she said.
-"In the past two years, we've seen significant tree deaths in our Porter Canyon Experimental Watershed research site and are predicting a 10 to 20 percent death in the tree stands this year.
+"In the past few years we've seen significant tree deaths in our Porter Canyon Experimental Watershed research site and are predicting an additional mortality in the tree stands this year.

 Water reservoirs: from Lake Tahoe to the world